We’re not quite halfway through 2021 and there’s a 2022 Mitsubishi Triton with a reshuffled range.

 Two different four-wheel drive systems are available on the Triton, with the GLS and GSR models using Mitsubishi’s Super Select II system that adds a full-time four-wheel drive mode.

 The approach and departure angles of 4×4 Triton models are 30 degrees and 22 degrees, respectively (31 degrees and 23 degrees in the GSR).
-Ramp breakover angle is 25 degrees on all bar the GLX+, for which it’s 24 degrees.
+Ramp breakover angle is between 25 and 26 degrees on all models.

 Unbraked towing capacity is 750kg across the entire range, while braked varies.
-It’s 1800kg in the petrol GLX, 2500kg in the diesel single cab-chassis, 3000kg in the GLX ADAS Double Cab ute and all Club Cab models, and 3100kg across the rest of the range.
+It’s 1800kg in the petrol GLX, 2500kg in the diesel single cab-chassis, and 3000-3100kg across the rest of the range.

 Mitsubishi’s standard warranty covers five years or 100,000km, but so long as you return to one of its dealerships at each service this extends to 10 years or 200,000km.